martijnsark/web-game/README.md

 # Excalibur Startproject 2025

-My web game makes use of copyright free, en AI generated images, and is only meant for school.
+My web game makes use of copyright free, and AI generated images, and is only meant for school.